kamranahmedse/developer-roadmap/src/data/guides/devops-skills.md

 The role of the DevOps engineer is not always very well defined; some companies see it as the old-school sysadmin whose sole purpose is to take care of the platform's infrastructure.
 Others see it as the person in charge of the Terraform configuration files.
 In the end, properly understanding what DevOps is and what you should expect from this role is critical to properly taking advantage of it and adding the value it’s meant to be adding to your company.

-While you can work on becoming a DevOps engineer from scratch (there is actually a [DevOps roadmap for that](https://roadmap.sh/devops)), usually, a DevOps engineer is someone who has spent enough years either as a developer or in an operations role and wants to start helping solve the problems they’ve experienced throughout their entire career.
+While you can work on becoming a DevOps engineer from scratch (there is actually a [DevOps roadmap](https://roadmap.sh/devops) for that), usually, a [DevOps engineer](https://roadmap.sh/devops/devops-engineer) is someone who has spent enough years either as a developer or in an operations role and wants to start helping solve the problems they’ve experienced throughout their entire career.
 This person sits between both sides and has intimate knowledge of one of them and a great deal of knowledge about the other side.

-With that said, understanding everything there is to know to become a DevOps engineer who excels at their job is not trivial, and that’s why in this article, we’re going to cover the top 10 DevOps skills to help you level up your game.
+With that said, understanding everything there is to know to become a DevOps engineer who excels at their job is not trivial, and that’s why in this article, we’re going to cover the top 10 DevOps skills to help you level up your [career in DevOps](https://roadmap.sh/devops/career-path).

 The top 10 DevOps engineer skills to master are: